 Where to start with your DEI programming?

-How you approach your DEI initiatives with your team members depends on your goals for DEI.
+How you approach your DEI strategy with your team members depends on your goals for DEI.

-For many, that starts with education and discussion, but more importantly, the heart of DEI is creating a space for the different perspectives that make up your organization.
-And DEI is an employee experience that should start and come from your employees.
-Utilize tools like Cooleaf's pulse survey to take sentiment with an Employee Inclusion Survey or a Leadership Bias Survey to get a foundation of where you're starting.
+For many, that starts with education and discussion but more importantly, the heart of DEI is creating space for the different perspectives that make up your organization.
+DEI is an employee experience that should start and come from your employees.
+Utilize tools like Cooleaf's pulse survey to take sentiment with an Employee Inclusivity Survey or a Leadership Bias Survey to get a foundational understanding of where you're starting.

 Many companies created equality employee resource groups (ERGs) this past year to introduce routine inclusive programming and to help review unconscious bias in established policies or opportunities.